We may earn affiliate commissions for the recommended products. Learn more.

 6. Overloaded VPN servers

-On the other hand, if you have a VPN subscription that provides a large server fleet, for example, NordVPN, that offers more than 6400 servers in 111 countries, this certainly wouldn’t be the reason for constant disconnections.
+On the other hand, if you have a VPN subscription that provides a large server fleet, for example, NordVPN, which offers more than 9,500 servers in 149 countries, this certainly wouldn’t be the reason for constant disconnections.

 7. Device’s Power settings

-Your VPN processes usually run in the background while browsing or streaming.
+Your VPN typically runs in the background while you browse or stream.
 However, if your device is set to the power saving mode or, by default, prioritizes saving battery life, then it can interfere with your VPN use.
 In turn, it will close the VPN application, and you’ll have to deal with the issue of your VPN disconnecting.

 8. VPN software issues

-Your VPN connection can also crash because your VPN software is out of date.
-If the app isn’t set to update automatically, then you’re the one that has to keep up with the newest updates constantly.
+Your VPN connection can also crash because your VPN software is outdated.
+If the app isn’t set to update automatically, then you’re the one who has to keep up with the newest updates constantly.

-If you missed an update, you might be using the old software, that may lead to constant drops in your VPN connection.
+If you missed an update, you might be using the old software, which may lead to constant drops in your VPN connection.

 There are plenty of ways to fix the issue of your VPN disconnecting.
-Some of them are as easy as simply updating your VPN app or changing your VPN provider to a more reliable one, like NordVPN.
+Some of them are as easy as simply updating your VPN app or changing your VPN provider to a more reliable one.

-However, in some cases, you’ll need to take some extra steps to fix your connection issues.
-We have selected some of the most common solutions for you.
+However, in some cases, you’ll need to take some extra steps to fix your VPN connection issues.
+I have selected some of the most common solutions for you.

 1. Changing VPN settings